hashicorp/packer/website/source/docs/builders/vagrant.html.md

+---
+description: |
+    The Vagrant builder is intended for building new boxes from already-existing boxes.
+layout: docs
+page_title: 'Vagrant - Builders'
+sidebar_current: 'docs-builders-vagrant'
+---

+# Vagrant Builder

 The Vagrant builder is intended for building new boxes from already-existing boxes.
 Your source should be a URL or path to a .box file or a Vagrant Cloud box name such as `hashicorp/precise64`.